Who is Charles Sanders Peirce?

 Read more about Charles Sanders Peirce.

-Famous quotes containing the words charles sanders peirce, charles sanders, sanders peirce, peirce and/or sanders:
+Famous quotes containing the words sanders peirce, charles sanders, sanders and/or peirce:

 —Charles Sanders Peirce (1839–1914)